mhollands/Winbond-W25Q32JV/README.md

 d - erase chip, no arguments
 i - read manufacturer and device ID, no arguments
 r - read page, arguments are the three bytes which make up the address of the location to read
+R - read 32 pages, arguments are the three bytes which make up the address of the location to read
 q - enable writing, no arguments
 b - load buffer page
 w - write contexts of buffer to memory location, arguments are the three bytes which make up the address of the location to write